walruship/support/README.md

 Walruship is a PHP 8.1+ framework agnostic fully-featured authentication & authorization system.
 It also provides additional features such as user roles and additional security features.

-An open source package by [Walruship](https://walruship.com), code well, rock on!
+An open source package by [Walruship Co.,Ltd](https://walruship.com), code well, rock on!

 ## Version Matrix